layters/testshop/CONTRIBUTING.md

 ./neromon --public
 ```

-**Be sure that port forwarding is enabled on your machine in order for other nodes to find your node.**
+**Be sure that port forwarding is enabled on your machine in order for other nodes to find your node on port `50881`.**

-**Edit: As of May 26 2023, automatic port forwarding now works on UPnP-enabled routers and the `--public` flag is no longer required to participate in the neroshop DHT network.**

 Another thing: You can also run a public RPC server by combining the `--rpc` and `--public` flags.